F33RNI/Liberty-Way/Wiki.md

 As stated earlier, the drone is equipped with "universal" module Liberty-Link, which is receiving commands from the platform and adjusting the drone's position by interfering into the remote control signal (More in the following paragraphs).

-GPS module will be built in Liberty-Link, so it would have the ability to maintain the drone's GPS position and follow GPS points.
+Liberty-Link is provided with GPS Mixed which has to have up to 3 UBlox modules in order to minimize the error, so it would have the ability to maintain the drone's GPS position and follow GPS points.

-GPS-module will be used from the UBlox group (for instance, UBlox Neo-M8).
-There has to be at least 1 and up to 3 modules in order to minimize the error.

 <div style="width:100%;text-align:center;">
     <p align="center">